 A mottled glaze created by double-layering glazes of different melt fluidity and color

-A visual effect created by double-layering of glazes of different melt fluidity and contrasting colors.
-Typically the base glaze is a fluid (melt fluidity) dark color and the over glaze is a lighter matte non-fluid glaze.
-The under glaze breaks through islands of the upper glaze to create the effect.
-Vertical and horizontal surface display the effect differently.
-The relative thickness of the glazes needs to be tuning to optimize the effect.
+However the oil-spot effect could theoretically be created at any temperature with any color if a decomposition process exists for one of the materials present (or an interaction).
+The bubbles could be employed to deliver a contrasting color from an underlying glaze layer.
+Another glaze double-layering method is to employ melts of different fluidity (and contrasting colors).
+Typically the base glaze is melt-fluid and the over glaze is a lighter non-fluid glaze (typically a matte).
+The under glaze breaks through and isolates islands of the upper glaze to create the effect.
+Vertical and horizontal surfaces display the effect differently.
+The relative thickness of the glazes can be tuned to optimize the aesthetic.
 More subtle effects can be created by using glazes of the same color but different surface character.
+With this mechanism it appears logical to tune the chemistry of the overglaze to have a higher surface tension that the lower one.

 This is Ravenscrag Slip Oatmeal over a 5% Mason 6666 stained glossy clear at cone 6.
 You have to be careful not to get the overglaze on too thick, I did a complete dip using dipping tongs, maybe 2 seconds.
 Have to get it thinner so a quick upside-down plunge glazing only the outside is the the best way I think.
 You may have to use a calcined:raw mix of Ravenscrag for this double layer effect to work without cracking on drying.